drozdovapb/mt_genome_benchmark/README.md

 ```
 #Example of running cyclescripts.sh (General command)
-./cyclescripts.sh The/path/to/your/configuration/file.txt The/path/to/the/universal_assembler_script.sh Assembler_name
+./cyclescripts.sh path/to/your/configuration/file.txt path/to/the/universal_assembler_script.sh Assembler_name
 ```

 Great!
 The step to launch cyclescripts.sh is completed.
 - [x] Running cyclescripts.sh

-## Conclusion
+### Conclusion

 After all the assemblers you are interested in have assembled mitogenomes or something similar for you, you should evaluate the quality of these assemblies.
 The tools presented above in this repository will help you with this.

+## Recommended procedure

+...